hamzamalick21/ProjectCalendar/README.md

 # Project Calendar
-by Inhee Lee and Hamzq Malick
+by Inhee Lee and Hamza Malick
 for CS 102 Section C Fall 2021